Jacqueline Reynolds, MA, ATR-BC, LPC

 Passion to Career

 I started painting when I was old enough to grip a brush, and I'm grateful that I had a Pap willing to create watercolor paintings with a squirmy, babbling toddler.
 While I experimented with different creative approaches, I always returned to my love of painting.
 I love playing with color and balancing control with looseness and making a mess.
 When I was in high school, my first significant job was at a local YMCA which doubled as a fitness center and homeless shelter.
 There I was exposed to the struggles of homeless men and women in the area, which included issues of addiction, mental health, and day to day survival.
 With this growing awareness came a passion for social justice, and looking ahead to further education, I became interested in art therapy as a career path to combine my love of art and desire to work in a human service field.
-I was privileged to be able to pursue this path and focused my work on general trauma treatment.
-I currently work as an outpatient therapist in a community mental health setting and run a therapeutic open art studio in my capacity as an art therapist.
+I was privileged to be able to pursue this path and focused my work on general trauma treatment and understanding, invaluable for understanding the needs of individuals struggling to survive in an often broken world and system.
+I currently work as a clinical therapist at a federally qualified health center and practice privately on weekends.

 LPC - Licensed Professional Counselor, July 2017